Utkar5hM

 # ip netns exec mp_nwk2 ip address add 192.168.1.12/24 dev vethmp1

-1. FPGA connected host’s IP (connected to the host via USB): 192.168.1.10
+1. FPGA connected host’s IP (via USB): 192.168.1.10

 2. Externally connected host’s IP (via ethernet to FPGA): 192.168.1.11

-3. a third interface on the host for testing, with IP: 192.168.1.12
+3. Third interface on the host for testing: 192.168.1.12

 Offloading / Packet processing / Firewall